There’s a dirty little secret in the fiber optics world.

 - Check your work with a fiberscope, OTDR, or other measurement instruments.

-Fiber optic connections should always be inspected and cleaned when necessary before connecting.
-Cleaning connectors dry yields inferior cleaning results and put an electric charge on the connector which may attract more contamination.
-Isopropyl alcohol (IPA) is a poor fiber optic cleaner of common contaminants and its slow evaporation can cause the connector to pull outside contamination into the connection when mating.
+Fiber optic connections should always be inspected, and cleaned if necessary, before connecting.
+Dry cleaning yields inferior results and introduces an electric charge which may attract more contamination.
+Isopropyl alcohol (IPA) is a poor cleaner for common contaminants and its slow evaporation can attract outside contamination during mating.

 The preferred method for connector cleaning is to use a small amount of solvent to dissolve the soil, and then to dry the connector surface.
 This is done most effectively using a combination cleaning method, which combines the solvent and drying procedure.
 This method is effective for use with CCT Clear Connection Tools, QBE Cleaning Platforms, and